-As if by mutual agreement, we remained silent, hands clasped as our driver returned to our hotel.
+As if by mutual agreement, we remained silent, our hands clasped as our driver returned to our hotel.
 In the elevator, no longer able to resist, I kissed Angelique passionately.
 We were both breathless by the time it stopped on our floor.
 The moment I shut our door to our suite, I captured her mouth in another searing kiss.
 She clung to me, molding her body to mine.
 I wanted her, needed her, and Angelique, sensing my desperation, slowed our kisses and led me into the bedroom.
-She undressed me and then herself, and, loosening her hair, lay on the bed.
+She undressed me and then herself and, loosening her hair, lay on the bed.

 “I’m yours, Adam,” she said, holding out her hand.
 I claimed her possessively, and some considerable time later, as I caressed her back, Angelique broke our silence about the night's events.

 “What for?
 I should be apologizing,” I countered.